 Learning beyond the classroom.

-Reach into the past, immerse your students in the trust cost of their freedoms.
+Reach into the past, immerse your students in the true cost of their freedoms.

 School Field Trips